JGrana01/Starlnk/README.md

 ![image](https://github.com/JGrana01/Starlnk/assets/11652784/0b539b16-c2e1-48e7-86ec-a4f42391700c)

-You can use the keyboard arrow keys or type the menu item directly
+You can use the keyboard arrow keys or type the menu item directly.

+The first selection, "Monitor Sat.
+Link Statistics" will show a screen with the present uplink/downlink speeds and latency.
+It will refresh every 4 seconds.
+Keep in mind, this is the Satellite to dish rates and NOT the actual download or upload speeds.
+For those, use somehting like spdMerlin.

 An example of one of the screens (Show Present Status)

 ![image](https://github.com/JGrana01/Starlnk/assets/11652784/37aa1c04-61ac-4649-8603-b40b36cbb2c7)

 ## Script Mode

 With an argument, starlnk will take a command line argument and return the requested results.